cretz/rwtxt-crypt/README.md

 * This is an early proof of concept.
 Bugs/feedback welcome
 * Only run the downloaded/built executable on your computer if you trust it and me
-* There are no guarantees about the security of the sqlite DB or the Tor implementation/usage
+* There are no guarantees about the security of the SQLite DB or the Tor implementation/usage

 ## Usage